rborquezdiaz/RappiFlix/README.md

 # RappiFlix
 A quick glimpse of the next great streaming service!
 (A small essay on the VIPER architecture).
+PS.
+I added a small easter egg somewhere in the app, see if you can find it haha.

 ## Architecture (VIPER & Application Layers)